jwds1978/jwds1978.github.io/_posts/2017-04-29-understanding-combat-ptsd-from-the-inside-out.md

     <span style="font-weight: bolder;">Adrenaline Response:</span>&nbsp; When we're in danger, our brain flips into &quot;fight or flight&quot; mode, a place
     where it's primed to decide whether or not we should run or engage a threat.&nbsp; Our bodies make two handy hormones that cause this response &#8212;
-    noradrenaline which handles fight, and adrenaline which is responsible for flight.&nbsp; In &quot;normal&quot; brains, these hormones are released by a current threat (i.e. when someone's standing face-to-face with a bear.&nbsp; But, in a brain affected with PTSD, these hormones are triggered not by actual threats, but by reminders of threats that occurred months or even years before.
+    noradrenaline which handles fight, and adrenaline which is responsible for flight.&nbsp; In &quot;normal&quot; brains, these hormones are released by a current threat (i.e. when someone's standing face-to-face with a bear.&nbsp; But, in a brain affected with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>, these hormones are triggered not by actual threats, but by reminders of threats that occurred months or even years before.
   </li>
   <li>
     <span style="font-weight: bolder;">Grey Matter:</span>&nbsp; The grey matter area of our brain's responsible for processing information from our body (i.e.
     sensory neurons) and sending information to our body (i.e. motor neurons).&nbsp; Veterans have 5&#8211;10% less grey matter after having developed
-    PTSD.&nbsp; This means that their neurons &#8212; their communication signals &#8212; have been damaged.
+    <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>.&nbsp; This means that their neurons &#8212; their communication signals &#8212; have been damaged.
   </li>
   <li>
     <span style="font-weight: bolder;">Hippocampus:</span>&nbsp; The hippocampus is a section of our brain which plays an important part in short-term memory
-    and the regulation of our emotions.&nbsp; Researchers, using Magnetic Resonance Imaging, have been able to determine that the hippocampus of veterans with PTSD had actually suffered damage.&nbsp; They believe that this damage may be under stress.
+    and the regulation of our emotions.&nbsp; Researchers, using Magnetic Resonance Imaging, have been able to determine that the hippocampus of veterans with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> had actually suffered damage.&nbsp; They believe that this damage may be under stress.
   </li>
   <li>
     <span style="font-weight: bolder;">Prefrontal Cortex:</span>&nbsp; Our prefrontal cortex helps us to decide how we experience and/or react to an emotion
-    and/or resolve conflicts.&nbsp; It also tells our brain once a threat's passed.&nbsp; People with PTSD have altered blood flow to this area of their brain
+    and/or resolve conflicts.&nbsp; It also tells our brain once a threat's passed.&nbsp; People with <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr>
-    &#8212; the more change in flow, the more severe the symptoms of PTSD tend to be.&nbsp; This decrease in function, causes their brain to sort of be stuck, in a permanent fear mode &#8212; it doesn't relay the &quot;all clear&quot; message.
+    have altered blood flow to this area of their brain &#8212; the more change in flow, the more severe the symptoms of <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> tend to be.&nbsp; This decrease in function, causes their brain to sort of be stuck, in a permanent fear mode &#8212; it doesn't relay the &quot;all clear&quot; message.
   </li>
 </ul>
 <p>